 Students read and respond to brief academic and functional texts.
 This course introduces academic reading skills with an emphasis on vocabulary expansion, special expressions, idioms, and dictionary skills.
-(Variable credit 1-3 credits)

 Students develop the ability to write structured paragraphs and very short essays on simple academic and familiar topics with appropriate signals and transitions.
 Students use grammar and vocabulary appropriate to this low-intermediate level.
-(Variable credit 1-3 credits)

 Students develop receptive and productive skills suitable for intermediate level learners.
 This course integrates all four skills into grammar instruction and is designed to take students from studying English to using it.
-(Variable credit 1-3 credits)